44 GREAT ATTRACTIONS IN MOAB, UTAH

 Fiery Furnace is a labyrinth of sandstone that is best described as a giant maze.
 Although it's only about a mile long and a half-mile wide, it's an extremely easy place to get lost in.
 For that reason, the National Park Service recommends visiting as part of a guided ranger tour.

-Guided tours, which are roughly 2 1/2 hours long, are informative and excellent.
+Guided tours, which are roughly 2 1/2 hours long and hike a total of about 2-3 miles, are informative and excellent.
 You'll see several natural arches on the tour.

 You can also explore the Fiery Furnace on an unguided (aka self-guided) basis, but it requires a permit and the competition for them is fierce.